RunSi/DEVWKS-2601/guide/step7.md

 pyats run job vxlancheckjob.py  --testbed-file mocked_first.yaml
 ```

-Open up the Task.html file in the runinfo directory
+Open up the report on the test by entering the following command

 ```bash
 pyats logs view